 Program in Progressive MS

-BrainStorm is now enrolling a phase 2 open-label trial using repeat-administration of autologous MSC-NTF cells in progressive MS as defined and diagnosed by the recent 2017 revised McDonald Criteria (NCT03799718).
+BrainStorm has completed a phase 2 open-label trial using repeat-administration of autologous MSC-NTF cells in progressive MS as defined and diagnosed by the recent 2017 revised McDonald Criteria (NCT03799718).

 RECENT BRAINSTORM PUBLICATIONS AND PRESENTATIONS